butterfly1991/ns-3-dev-git/src/wave/doc/wave.rst

 on previous code or just use ad-hoc mode with 802.11a 10MHz (this is enough to simulate the main characteristic of 802.11p).

-The second NetDevices is a 1609.4 netdevice which provides some methods to deal with multi-channel operation.
+The second NetDevices is a 1609.4 netdevice of WaveNetDevice which provides some methods to deal with multi-channel operation.
 This is part of the whole WAVE architecture and provides service for upper 1609.3 standards, which could leverage no previous codes.

 5 Why here are two kinds of NetDevice?

-In wave module, actually here are two device, one is 802.11p device which is the object of WifiNetDevice class, another is wave device which is the object of WaveNetDevice class.
-An "802.11p Net Device" is one that just runs the 802.11p extensions (channel frequency = 802.11a 5.9GHz, channel width = 10MHz, single instance of OcbWifiMac, and specific EDCA parameters).
-A "WAVE Net Device" is one that implements also 1609.1-4 standards based on 802.11p, and now we are focusing only on 1609.4 modeling aspects (multi channel).

-The reason to provide a 802.11p device is that considering the fact many researchers are interested in route protocol or other aspects on vehicular environment of single channel, so they need neither multi-channel operation nor WAVE architectures.
+The reason to provide a special 802.11p device is that considering the fact many researchers are interested in route protocol or other aspects on vehicular environment of single channel, so they need neither multi-channel operation nor WAVE architectures.
 Besides that, the European standard could use 802.11p